Supervisor: Professor Radan Slavik

-We are looking for a candidate with an interest in fibre optics and a degree or masters’ degree in physics or electronics to join us in researching the applications of brand new hollow core optical fibres developed at the University of Southampton (see ‘Further information’ below).
+We are looking for candidates with an interest in fibre optics and a degree or masters’ degree in physics or electronics to join us in researching the applications of brand new hollow core optical fibres developed at the University of Southampton.

 The successful candidate will have significant interaction with the fibre design and manufacturing teams, as well as with potential ‘end user’ groups, including the National Physical Laboratory in London and several companies in the fields of fibre optic sensing and optical communications, for example.

-Here in the Optoelectronics Research Centre, at the University of Southampton, radically different, new-generation optical fibres are being designed and manufactured.
+Radically different, new-generation optical fibres are being designed and manufactured in the Optoelectronics Research Centre, at the University of Southampton.
 The unique properties of these ‘hollow core’ optical fibres means they are predicted to surpass the ‘solid core’ fibres used today, in every aspect.

 A signal propagating through an optical fibre is generally considered to be immune to the external environment and associated disturbances.
 However, this is only true in terms of the signal intensity (power) – the time signal needs to propagate through the fibre depends on environmental changes like temperature variations.
 This sensitivity is critical for many fibre systems such as:

-• Interferometry (widely used in any field of optics, including quantum technologies),
+• Interferometry (widely used in any field of optics, including quantum technologies or gravitational waves detection),

 • Ultra-precise time/frequency transfer, for instance, to support improvement of the already most-precisely defined units like second and meter,